Dell Laptop

 USB board

-Motherboard and cooling fan
+Dell Latitude 3440 motherboard and cooling fan

 CMOS battery

-Here are heatsink and cooling fan.
+Here is the heatsink and cooling fan.

 Related Articles